filamentphp/filament/packages/admin/docs/02-resources/06-deleting-records.md

 ### Authorizing soft deletes

-The `forceDelete()` policu method is used to prevent a single soft-deleted record from being force-deleted. `forceDeleteAny()` is used to prevent records from being bulk force-deleted.
+The `forceDelete()` policy method is used to prevent a single soft-deleted record from being force-deleted. `forceDeleteAny()` is used to prevent records from being bulk force-deleted.
 Filament uses the `forceDeleteAny()` method because iterating through multiple records and checking the `forceDelete()` policy is not very performant.

-The `restore()` policu method is used to prevent a single soft-deleted record from being restored. `restoreAny()` is used to prevent records from being bulk restored.
+The `restore()` policy method is used to prevent a single soft-deleted record from being restored. `restoreAny()` is used to prevent records from being bulk restored.
 Filament uses the `restoreAny()` method because iterating through multiple records and checking the `restore()` policy is not very performant.